vyvuong159/house-sale/README.md

 - Are there any differences in the factors influencing apartment price between the city center and the whole area?

 ## Tasks
-- Identifying and imputing for missing values
+- Identify and impute for missing values
-- Replacing data type
+- Change data type
-- Identifying and dropping duplicates
+- Identify and dropping duplicates
-- Categorizing quantitative and qualitative data (using quantile)
+- Categorize quantitative and qualitative data (using quantile)
 - Remove rare and outlying values and describe the pattern
+- Visualize distribution pattern and relationships between variables of interest
 - Examining relationships between variables.

 ## Data source